surajmhulke/Wine-Quality-Prediction-Machine-Learning/README.md

 plt.xlabel('quality')
 plt.ylabel('alcohol')
 plt.show()
-Output:

-Count plot for each quality of wine
-Count plot for each quality of wine

 There are times the data provided to us contains redundant features they do not help with increasing the model’s performance that is why we remove them before using them to train our model.